Cryosurgery

 What to Expect During Your Visit

 For small lesions, liquid nitrogen can be applied using a cotton-tipped applicator or with a spray in less than 10 seconds.
-Warts may require 2 cycles of 10-15 seconds each; the second cycle is given after the frozen area had thawed.
+Warts may require 2 cycles of 10-15 seconds each; the second cycle is given after the frozen area has thawed.
 Larger lesions may require longer freezing cycles, and superficial basal cell carcinomas may require repeat freezing cycles that last for 30-60 seconds.
 People may experience temporary burning pain during the treatment and for up to a minute thereafter.

 What to Expect After Your Visit